Introduction and Overview

 Value: deleted

-Purpose: Facebook sets this session cookie for tracking purposes, even if you do not have a Facebook account or are logged out.
+Purpose: This session cookie is set by Facebook for tracking purposes, even if you don’t have a Facebook account or are logged out.

 Note: The cookies listed are only a small selection of the cookies available to Facebook.
-Other cookies are, for example, _ fbp, sb or wd.
-A complete list is not possible, as Facebook has a large number of cookies and uses them variably.
+Other cookies include _fbp, sb or wd.
+A complete list is not possible as Facebook has a large number of cookies and uses them variably.

-The Facebook login offers you a quick and easy registration process on the one hand, and on the other hand it gives us the opportunity to share data with Facebook.
-This allows us to better tailor our offers and advertising campaigns to your interests and needs.
-Data that we receive from Facebook in this way is public data such as
+On the one hand, Facebook Login offers you a quick and easy registration process, and on the other hand, we have the opportunity to share data with Facebook.
+This allows us to better tailor our offer and advertising campaigns to your interests and needs.
+Data we receive from Facebook in this way is public data such as

 In return, we provide Facebook with information about your activities on our website.
-This includes information about the device you are using, which subpages you visit on our website or which products you have purchased from us.
+This includes, among other things, information about your used end device, which subpages you visit with us, or which products you have purchased from us.

 By using Facebook Login, you consent to data processing.
 You can revoke this agreement at any time.
-If you would like more information about data processing by Facebook, we recommend that you read the Facebook privacy policy at https://www.facebook.com/privacy/policy/.
+If you want to learn more about data processing by Facebook, we recommend you read the Facebook privacy policy at https://www.facebook.com/privacy/policy/.

 If you are logged in to Facebook, you can change your settings for advertisements yourself at https://www.facebook.com/adpreferences/advertisers/?entry_product=ad_settings_screen.